jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

   (c) in the circumstances he or she could not reasonably have been expected to take steps to ensure that the directors of the entity complied with the applicable requirement.

 ### 41 False statements
-(1) Every person who, with respect to a document required by this Act,—commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years or to a fine not exceeding $200,000.
+(1) Every person who, with respect to a document required by this Act,—commits an offence and is liable on conviction to imprisonment for a term not exceeding 5 years or to a fine not exceeding $200,000.
   (a) makes, or authorises the making of, a statement in the document that is false or misleading in a material particular knowing the statement to be false or misleading; or
   (b) omits, or authorises the omission, from the document of any matter knowing that the omission makes the document false or misleading in a material particular—
 (2) For the purposes of this section, a person who voted in favour of the making of a statement at a meeting of directors or members or shareholders of an entity is deemed to have authorised the making of the statement.

 ### 41A Infringement offences
-(1) If a person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against summarily for the alleged offence under the Summary Proceedings Act 1957; or (b) be served with an infringement notice as provided in section 41B.
+(1) If a person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or (b) be served with an infringement notice as provided in section 41B.
-(2) Despite section 21 of the Summary Proceedings Act 1957, leave of a District Court Judge or a Registrar of a court to lay an information is not necessary where the Registrar proceeds with an infringement offence summarily.
+(2) Despite section 21 of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if the Registrar commences proceedings for an infringement offence by filing a charging document under the Criminal Procedure Act 2011.

 ### 41B Infringement notices
 (1) The Registrar may issue an infringement notice to a person if the Registrar believes on reasonable grounds that the person is committing, or has committed, an infringement offence.